nextcloud/spreed/.github/issue_template.md

 ```
 </details>

-**Config information:**
+**Nextcloud configuration:**

 <details>
 ```
-If you have access to your command line run e.g.: sudo -u www-data php occ config:list system from within your server installation folder
+If you have access to your command line run e.g.: sudo -u www-data php occ config:list system from within your Nextcloud installation folder

+or

+Insert your config.php content here
+Make sure to remove all sensitive content such as passwords. (e.g. database password, passwordsalt, secret, smtp password, …)
 ```
 </details>